 TV Duty of Care

-By employing a Duty of Care or Consultant Psychologist you can feel confident about the emotional stability of your participants and crew and manage them in the best way, while producing a show or a series to the highest possible welfare standards.
+By employing a team of Duty of Care or Consultant Psychologists you can feel confident about the emotional stability of your participants and crew and manage them in the best way, while producing a show or a series to the highest possible welfare standards.

 TV Duty of Care